Dennis Schroder NBA Playoffs Player Props: Lakers vs. Nuggets

-The Los Angeles Lakers, Dennis Schroder included, square off versus the Denver Nuggets at 8:30 PM ET on Thursday in the 2023 NBA Playoffs.
+Dennis Schroder and his Los Angeles Lakers teammates face the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.

-Let's break down the prop bets available for Schroder, using stats and trends to make good predictions.
+With prop bets available for Schroder, let's look at some stats and trends to help you find good wagers.

 Dennis Schroder Prop Bets vs. the Nuggets